Cerenaut/agi/README.md

 ### Running the GUI
 * Run GUI by running the web server `/bin/www/python_server.sh` and going to [http://localhost:8000](http://localhost:8000)
-* Alternatively, open any of the web pages in `/code/wwww`
+* Alternatively, open any of the web pages in `/code/www`
 * Start with `index.html`

-## Development Environment

-### Building
-The project can be easily compiled and built by executing the `/bin/node_coordinator/build.sh`.
-This script performs a version update as well as a clean build using Maven.

-### Testing
-The unit tests are written using the [JUnit](http://junit.org/) testing framework and executed using the [Maven Surefire Plugin](https://maven.apache.org/surefire/maven-surefire-plugin/).

-- **Testing during Build:** Tests are disabled by default during builds using Maven.
-To re-enable them during builds, change the `skipTests` flag in the properties of the `pom.xml` file

-- **Executing All Tests:** The tests can be executed using `mvn surefire:test -dskipTests=false`, or `mvn test -DskipTests=false` to also execute a build beforehand

-- **Execute a Single Test:** A single test can be executed using `mvn surefire:test -DskipTests=false -Dtest=CLASS_NAME` where `CLASS_NAME` is the name of the unit test class, for e.g. `LogisticRegressionTest`

 ## Resources
-Have a look in the `/resources` folder for useful .... resources!
-There is a code formatting style file, log4j configuration file template, an empty run-folder with necessary assets for the working directory and a template for the variables.sh file
+There are additional useful resources available in the [/resources](./resources) directory.
+This includes a code formatting style file, log4j configuration file template, an empty run-folder with necessary assets for the working directory and a template for the `variables.sh` file

 ## Contributing
 The purpose of this repository is to continue to improve AGIEF, making it better, faster and easier to use for the research community.
 The development happens in the open on GitHub, and we are grateful to the community for contributing bug fixes and improvements.
 Read below to learn how you can start contributing.